shivashankar1010/TestRBS/README.md

 ## Dependenics and Test Tools
 As I have created the framework using  the Maven.
 I have kept all the dependencies in the pom.xml
-The following suggested tools and libraries I have used:
+The following suggested tools and libraries I have used
 • CucumberJVM
 • WebDriver
 • Maven